RitchieLab/GWAS-QC/README.md

 ```
 To use: plink_pca.sh script
-Confirm that we are able to share this code with people...
+* TO-DO Confirm that we are able to share this code with people...

 module load plink_pca.sh
 plink_pca.sh -b ALL.wgs.nhgri_coriell_affy_6.20140825.genotypes_has_ped_Updated_withsex_checked_noDots_QC_b38 -g PCA_no1KG